fenixkz/rl_journey/Lesson-4/theory.md

 $\nabla_\theta \log p(\tau; \theta) = \sum_{t=0}^{T-1} \nabla_\theta \log \pi_\theta(a_t | s_t)$

 In other words, the gradient of the log-probability of a trajectory (with respect to our policy parameters) is simply the sum of the gradients of the log-probabilities of the actions taken in that trajectory!
 Incredible, right?
+Don't tell me wishes never come true again!
 These $\log \pi_\theta(a_t|s_t)$ terms are things our policy network computes (or are directly related to its outputs), and we can calculate their gradients.

 Substitute this expression for $\nabla_\theta \log p(\tau; \theta)$ back into Equation 1: